abdrahmansoltan/Learning-Notes/Testing/1-Testing.md

   - makes code easy to refactor & leads to higher quality tests and implementation code

   > Refactor here is for the code-implementation to find more optimized solution, and **not refactor the test**

 ---

+### Glass-box vs Black-box Testing

+It's a way to describe the level of knowledge that the tester has about the system being tested.

+- It indicate the level of test coverage.

+#### Glass-box Testing

+- The tester has access to the **source code** and can see how the system works.
+  - This allows the tester to write tests that cover all possible paths through the code.
+- It's called `path-complete` if it covers all possible paths through the code.
+- It's also known as **white-box testing**.
+- Drawback: it's time-consuming and expensive.

+#### Black-box Testing

+- The tester has no access to the source code and can only test the system through the specifications of the system / features.
+- It's also known as **functional testing**. as it tests the functionality of the system.
+- It's usually tested through **End-to-End testing** (UI testing).
+- Drawback: it's not path-complete (no guarantee that all paths are covered)

+---